Liber Historiae Francorum: Book contents

 From the outset, the book promises to present the origins and deeds of the Frankish kings and people.
 It states that the Franks originated from a group of Trojan refugees, similar to the Italian refugees of the Aeneid, finding themselves on the north coast of the Black Sea, before making their way across the Danubian Plain to the Rhineland.
-To accomplish this, the book relies heavily on the Gallo-Roman bishop and historian Gregory of Tours, who died in 594, whose history it epitomizes and occasionally augments and parallels.
+To accomplish this, the book relies heavily on the Gallo-Roman bishop and historian Gregory of Tours, who died in 594, whose history it adapts and augments.

 The last 19 chapters, numbered 35 through 53 in Bruno Krusch's edition, present an independent account of events in the Frankish lands in the 7th and early 8th centuries.

-The work begins with Chlothar II (584–629), who started his reign as an infant King of Neustria, one of the smallest territories of Francia.
+This part of the work begins with Chlothar II (584–629), who started his reign as an infant King of Neustria, one of the smallest territories of Francia.
 He was under the regency of his mother, Fredegund, and in an uneasy alliance with Chlothar's uncle Guntram, King of Burgundy (d.
 592).
 Chlothar assumed full power over Neustria upon the death of his mother in 597 and continued his mother's feud with Queen Brunhilda of Austrasia with equal viciousness and bloodshed, finally achieving her execution in an especially brutal manner in 613 and uniting Francia under his rule.
 Like his father, he built up his territories by invading after the deaths of other kings.